Raspberry Mascarpone Cake

 This raspberry mascarpone cake has a yoghurt vanilla sponge with raspberry jam and white chocolate frosting.
 A combination of indulging flavours that scream summer.

-This is one of my father-in-law’s favourites.
+This is one of my mother-in-law’s favourites.
 Perfect any time of day or maybe multiple times of day 🙂

 If you decide to give this recipe a try, let me know!
 Leave a comment below and rate it – it’s really helpful to me and the other readers.
 And don’t forget to take a picture and tag it #thegourmetlarder on Instagram.
 I love seeing what you come up with! 🙂